Luisiki/Cryptography/README.md

 Every function is designed to be able to work with BigInteger type meaning it should be able to work with really large numbers.

+Everything is coded in C# on .NET versions 7.0

 # Factorization
 A big thing I try to focus on is factorization.
 The implemented, or to be implemented, algortihms for this are: